Psychologist Phillippe Cunningham's new study will reward parents for getting involved in their children's drug treatment.

 Date: October 18, 2016

 480 King Street

 Charleston, SC 29403

-explores the fascinating, tiny world of nanotechnology – a field that’s a mix of medicine, engineering, chemistry and biology.
-Join MUSC researcher Ann-Marie Broome, Ph.D.
+explored the fascinating, tiny world of nanotechnology – a field that’s a mix of medicine, engineering, chemistry and biology.
+MUSC researcher Ann-Marie Broome, Ph.D.

-, who explores how this field is shaping the future of medicine with its ability to deliver powerful drugs in tiny, designer packages.
+, who explored how this field is shaping the future of medicine with its ability to deliver powerful drugs in tiny, designer packages.